What is account-based marketing or ABM and why are B2B marketers so bullish on it?

 Personalization and/or predictive recommendations

-B2B marketers must increasingly engage target accounts on multiple channels with highly customized and consistent ABM programs.
-Effective B2B channels include both offline (direct mail, events, roadshows and in-person/phone-based sales outreach) and online (email, websites, virtual events, webinars and paid/organic search, display and social) media.
-Many ABM tool vendors manage ABM interactions, including offering CPC-based paid ad programs across search, display and social media.
+B2B marketers must engage target accounts on multiple channels with highly customized and consistent ABM programs.
+Effective B2B channels include both offline (direct mail, events, roadshows and in-person/phone-based sales outreach) and online (email, websites, virtual events, video calls, webinars and paid/organic search, display ads and social) media.

 Vendors are expanding their reporting capabilities through investments in AI to provide faster, deeper and more visual analytics that can highlight performance trends and patterns (highest performing geographic locations or company characteristics, for example).
 In addition, more vendors are providing reports at both the account and individual/contact level.

 Third-party software integration

-ABM tool vendors are aggressively expanding their application architectures through native integration and APIs to offer B2B marketers streamlined access to the third-party systems already in their technology stacks.
+Vendors are aggressively expanding their application architectures through native integration and APIs to offer B2B marketers streamlined access to the third-party systems already in their technology stacks.
 Native or out-of-the-box integrations are most commonly available for CRMs and marketing automation platforms, although many tool vendors also offer plug-and-play access to event platforms and content management systems (CMSs).

-The benefits of using ABM tools
+What are the benefits of using automated ABM tools?

 Automating ABM data, analytics, campaigns and workflow processes can provide numerous benefits, including the following: